binli120/ind_analysis/infra/terraform/api-gateway/README.md

 # API Gateway HTTP Proxy for ECS

-This Terraform module provisions an API Gateway HTTP API that forwards traffic to the pdf-analysis service running on ECS behind an Application Load Balancer listener.
-It creates:
+This Terraform module provisions an API Gateway HTTP API based on the local OpenAPI document (`openapi-proxy.json.tpl`).
+Each path in the spec maps to the FastAPI endpoints exposed by the pdf-analysis service.
+The API proxy is wired to your ECS service via a VPC Link and ALB/NLB listener ARN.
+Terraform creates:

-- An `aws_apigatewayv2_api` (HTTP) with a `$default` route.
-- A `aws_apigatewayv2_vpc_link` wired to the provided subnets and security groups.
+- A VPC link connected to the provided subnets + security groups.
-- A proxy `aws_apigatewayv2_integration` targeting the ALB listener ARN.
+- An HTTP API imported from the OpenAPI definition (with `x-amazon-apigateway-integration` blocks already pointing to the listener ARN).
-- A stage with optional CloudWatch access logs.
+- A stage (with optional access logs) and optional domain mapping.
-- An optional API mapping for an existing custom domain.

 ## Usage